 - Suddenly visiting or calling loved ones to say goodbye.

-- Sudden calmness after severe depression — this can mean they’ve made a decision to end their life.
+- Interestingly, sudden calmness after severe depression may indicate theyβve decided to end their life.

 - Extreme mood swings.